Angular Integration Guide

 3

-• AppComponent runs once for the app, so the widget is initialised exactly once
+• AppComponent runs once per app lifetime, so the widget initializes exactly once

 // src/app/app.component.ts